ishitapatil08/n8n-workflows/README.md

 # n8n Workflow Automation Repository

 ## Overview
-This repository contains a collection of workflow automation solutions built using :contentReference[oaicite:0]{index=0}.
+This repository contains a collection of workflow automation solutions built.
 The workflows are designed to automate business processes, integrate external APIs, and implement AI-driven automation systems for real-world use cases.

 The project demonstrates practical applications of workflow orchestration, including CRM automation, lead management, and intelligent decision-making systems.